taichi-dev/taichi/docs/vector.rst

 .. function:: a.cross(b)

-    :parameter a: (Vector, 2 or 3 components)
+    :parameter a: (ti.Vector, 2 or 3 components)
-    :parameter b: (Vector of the same size as a)
+    :parameter b: (ti.Vector of the same size as a)
     :return: (scalar (for 2D inputs), or 3D Vector (for 3D inputs)) the cross product of ``a`` and ``b``

     We use a right-handed coordinate system.
 E.g.,